repkam09/hennos-desktop/README.md

 # README

-## About
+## Hennos Desktop

-This is the official Wails React-TS template.
+This is a basic desktop application for Hennos the Telegram chat bot.
+It is built using Wails, React and Typescript.

+See the [telegram-gpt-bot](https://github.com/repkam09/telegram-gpt-bot) documentation for more information about Hennos features.

 You can configure the project by editing `wails.json`.
 More information about the project settings can be found
 here: https://wails.io/docs/reference/project-config